Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 Research commissioned by Wellcome to inform and support mental health science strategy and research, and carried out by a team of historians, sociologists, psychiatrists and an artist.
 The project charted the key theories in mental health science today through a historical lens.
 As well as presenting a critical understanding of these theories, the team also foregrounded lesser-known approaches to mental health beyond science and medicine, including the contributions of the service user and survivor movements, of anthropology, transcultural psychiatry and the humanities.
 'This context', Wellcome said, 'is essential for developing a shared understanding of mental health, building on existing theories and creating new ones.'

-Collaborating with the Institute for Mental Health at the University of Birmingham, the University of Central Lancashire's MadZine project, McPin, and Mental Fight Club/Green Dragon Cafe, the team produced a report rooted in the insights of people with lived/living experience and created zines.
-The project created an online timeline of theories about the causes of mental ill health, and the team have written three articles.
+Collaborating with the Institute for Mental Health at the University of Birmingham, the University of Central Lancashire's MadZine project, McPin, and Mental Fight Club/Green Dragon Cafe, the team supproting the creation of zines and produced a report rooted in the insights of people with lived/living experience.
+The project produced an online timeline of theories about the causes of mental ill health, and the team have written three articles.

 2021-2022 History of Sexuality Project, University of Birmingham

-Research to ascertain what happened at the University of Birmingham in the 1960s and 1970s in relation to attempts by staff to effect sexual reorientation.
-The research revealed ‘aversion therapy’ was used by psychologists and psychiatrists to instill what they considered ‘regular heterosexual behaviour’, often on men who had sex with men, in a way that would now be considered a form of ‘conversion therapy’.
+Research to ascertain what happened at the University of Birmingham in the 1960s and 1970s in relation to attempts by staff to effect sexual and gender reorientation.
+The research revealed ‘aversion therapy’ was used by psychologists and psychiatrists to instill what they considered ‘regular heterosexual behaviour’ - often on men who had sex with men, and also on women attracted to women, and people who might now identify as trans - in a way that would now be considered a form of ‘conversion therapy’.
 The official report was published in June 2022.
 The report resulted in an institutional apology and is altering policy at the University, which has gained global press attention, such as the reports via these embedded links here, here and here.

 2016-2021 “Forged by Fire’: Burns Injury and Identity in Britain, c.1800-2000’, AHRC Funded